 Remember last March, back when the state of Oklahoma and the state of Nebraska tried to take the state of Colorado to the Supreme Court over the amount of weed crossing the Colorado border into their states?
 The U.S. Supreme Court on declined to hear Nebraska and Oklahoma’s proposed lawsuit against Colorado’s legal marijuana laws by a 6-2 vote, but that doesn’t mean that our weed isn’t leaking into neighboring states.
 Heck, if you look at any out of state pot smoker’s Instagram, you can see dispensary branded concentrates as far southeast as Florida, which says a lot.
-The last time I visited Ohio even, we were smoking concentrates from Native Roots purchased on the black market.
+The last time I visited Ohio even, we were smoking concentrates from Native Roots.
 So the question is: Just how much weed is actually crossing Colorado borders into neighboring states?

 Colorado weed has been smuggled in almost every way you can imagine.
 If you can imagine it, it’s definitely been done.
 Everything from the US mail, peanut butter jars, cars and trucks, bags of chips, and even airplanes.
 Yes, even airplanes – a pilot in 2015 confessed he used his skydiving planes to deliver nearly a ton of recreational Colorado weed to buyers in Texas and Minnesota, court records show.
 Smuggling weed has been an issue in Colorado since we were a medical only state.
 The reason is supply and demand.
 We have always had a surplus of weed, and the weed here sells for much lower prices at dispensaries than for example dank weed on the black market in a state that weed is completely illegal.